Bike safety

 Get it property marked

-As part of the University’s ‘Lock It, Mark It’ scheme, you can register your bike on the Police National Database for free.
+As part of the University’s ‘Lock It, Mark It’ scheme, you can register your bike on the National Cycle Database for free.
 Simply book an appointment (email communitysafetyteam@contacts.bham.ac.uk) at the Community Safety Hub or drop in with your ID card and bike to get started.
 We're open.
 We also host several pop-up events during term time, so make sure to look out for these.

 Be a safe cyclist